-McKinleyville Senior Center Board Liaison:

-The primary purpose of the McKinleyville Senior Center Board Liaison is to provide a line of communication to the McKinleyville Senior Center (MSC) regarding Azalea Hall and any others topics pertinent to active agreements.
+McKinleyville Senior Center Board Liaison: The primary purpose of the McKinleyville Senior Center Board Liaison is to provide a line of communication to the McKinleyville Senior Center (MSC) regarding Azalea Hall and any other topics pertinent to active agreements.

 The MCSD Board President will appoint a Director to serve as the Board Liaison for the McKinleyville Senior Center annually.
 The appointed member should attend all MSC executive and regular board meetings.
 An alternate Director will be selected in the event the primary Director is unable to attend a meeting.
 The designated Board Member should report back to the Board during the regular monthly Board of Directors meetings to facilitate communications between MCSD and MSC.
-The MSC Board of Directors meet once a month on the last Monday from 11:00am - 12:30pm at the Senior Center.
-The MSC Executive Committee meets monthly on the third Wednesday from 11:00am - 12:30pm at the MSC.
+The MSC Board of Directors meet once a month on the third Wednesday at the Senior Center.

-Audit Committee:

-The primary purpose of the Audit Committee is to provide oversight of the financial reporting process, the audit process, the system of internal controls and compliance with laws and regulations.
-The Audit Committee will consider internal controls and review their effectiveness.
-The Committee assists the Board of Directors to fulfill pubic governance and overseeing.
+Audit & Finance Committee: The primary purpose of the Audit & Finance Committee is to provide oversight of the financial reporting process, the audit process, the system of internal controls, review of loans or bonds or other financing mechanisms and their terms, compliance with financial and audit related laws and regulations, and other financial matters as assigned by the Board or the Board President.
+The Audit & Finance Committee will consider internal controls and review their effectiveness.
+The Committee assists the Board of Directors to fulfill public governance and oversight.

-The Audit Committee will be appointed by the Board President and include two Directors.
-The Committee should have one "financial expert" member who is knowledgeable and experienced in government accounting and auditing; Generally Accepted Accounting Principles for estimates, accruals and reserves; and internal controls.
+The Audit & Finance Committee will be appointed by the Board President and include two Directors.
+The Committee should have one "financial expert" member who is knowledgeable and experienced in government accounting and auditing; Generally Accepted Accounting Principles for estimates, accruals, and reserves; and internal controls.
 If no member is qualified, the committee is permitted to engage an outside party for this purpose.
-To maintain the Committee's independence and effectiveness, those with managerial responsibilities that fall within the scope of the audit should NOT serve as a member of the audit committee.
+To maintain the Committee's independence and effectiveness, those with managerial responsibilities that fall within the scope of the audit should NOT serve as a member of the Audit & Finance Committee.

-Specific Responsibilities of the Audit Committee include, but are not limited to:
+Specific Responsibilities of the Audit & Finance Committee include, but are not limited to: